fluendo/git-upstream-workflow/README.md

   commit
 ```

-The process of generating the final branch will still be the rebasing against all feature
+The process of generating the final target branch will still be the rebasing against all
-branches, but feature1 is marked as "merging" in the file.
+feature branches, but feature1 is marked as "merging" in the file.

 Once all fixups, rebases, etc, of the feature branch going upstream are done, the branch is
 marked as "merged", so the `sync` process is done by skipping feature1 but on top